There is a

 add split peas, ham bone and ham.
 Add enough water to cover

 ingredients, and season with salt and pepper.

 hours.
 (Optional: add carrots halfway through) While it is cooking,

 check to see if water has evaporated.
-You may need to add more water as the soup continues
+You may need to add more water as

-thicken.
+will thicken.
 Once thickened you may need to heat through to serve.

 Ossi di Morto

 10 oz almonds